 Enlightenment writer Voltaire spent some of his exile years in Geneva.
 His estate is now a museum dedicated to his work.

-Geneva Museums with Free Permanent Collections
+Museums With Free Permanent Collections

-These museums open their doors for free everyday, excluding temporary exhibitions.
+These museums open their doors for free every day, excluding temporary exhibitions.

 - Maison Tavel

 Artifacts and domestic objects illustrate everyday life in Geneva from the 16th to 19th century.

 - Ariana Museum